 Token-based authentication is required to access the RBAC API.
-You can authenticate requests by using either user authentication tokens or whitelisted certificates.
+You can authenticate requests by using either user authentication tokens or allowed certificates.

 By default, the RBAC service listens on port 4433.
 All endpoints are